NicJr1110/BNCK-laravel/README.md

 #### `GET /artists/<id>/performances`

-will will update the performance with given id
+Will get performances of the artist with the provided `id`

 #### Data Format